diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 private:
     // When an instance of this class is copied, should the mVAO and mEBO of the copy
     // point to the same VAO and EBO as the original?
 Or should the VAO and EBO be
-    // duplicated in the GPU so that each instance can point to its own objects?
+    // duplicated in the GPU so that each instance can point to its own OpenGL objects?
     // C++ can't make that decision, so it wouldn't generate a copy constructor and
-    // a copy assignment operator for us.
+    // a copy assignment operator for us
     VAO* mVAO;
     EBO* mEBO;
     unsigned int mNumIndices;
 };
 {% endhighlight %}

 So how do we fix this?
-The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects it wraps in them so that when they are called, each `Mesh` object involved ends up wrapping its own OpenGL objects.
+The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects in them so that when they are called each `Mesh` object involved ends up wrapping its own OpenGL objects:

+{% highlight cpp %}
+// Copy constructor
+Mesh::Mesh(const Mesh& rhs)
+{
+    // Somehow duplicate rhs.mVAO and rhs.mEBO in the GPU

+    // Wrap the duplicates
+    mVAO = copyOfVAO;
+    mEBO = copyOfEBO;
+    mNumIndices = rhs.mNumIndices;
+}

+// Copy assignment operator
+Mesh& Mesh::operator=(const Mesh& rhs) {
+    // Somehow duplicate rhs.mVAO and rhs.mEBO in the GPU

+    // Wrap the duplicates
+    mVAO = copyOfVAO;
+    mEBO = copyOfEBO;
+    mNumIndices = rhs.mNumIndices;
+    return *this;
+}
+{% endhighlight %}

 That would be really nice, but according to the OpenGL documentation it's not a good idea:

 > Copying an OpenGL object's data to a new object is incredibly expensive; it is also essentially impossible to do, thanks to the ability of extensions to add state that you might not statically know about.

-So the only option we are left with is to disable the copying of the `Mesh` class so that nobody runs into this problem when using it.
+So the only option we are left with is to disable the copying of the `Mesh` class so that nobody runs into this problem while using it.
+It may seem hard to work with `Mesh` objects that cannot be copied, but remember that they can still be moved if we define a move constructor and a move assignment operator.
+With those final improvements, the `Mesh` class looks like this:

-The first thing we need to do is to disable the copying of the Mesh class and to define its move constructor and its move assignment operator:

 {% highlight cpp %}
 class Mesh